Reception 2022 - 2023

 100 picture books to read before you are 5 years old!

-Pathways to Write Key Texts Summer Term:
+Pathways to Write Key Texts Spring Term:

-In Literacy we will be:
+We will be:

--Writing animal riddles
+-Writing animal fact files

 -Role-play activities